 |Design Build Finance Operate Maintain (DBFOM)||Public||Public or Private||Private by fee contract||Public, Public/Private, or Private|

-Two DBFOM models have used in the United States.
+Two DBFOM models have been used in the United States.

 With this DBFOM model, tolls generated by the project are the primary revenue source for the P3 transaction.
 The private sector partner maintains the right to collect the revenues during the concession period but bears the risk that they may not meet expected forecasts.
 To facilitate the agreement or make the project financeable in some cases, the public sector may provide limited financial assistance, taking such forms as a development subsidy, right-of-way provisions or limited revenue guarantees, but ultimately the private sector partner expects that the funds generated will be adequate to pay the underlying project loans and interest and make a fair profit on its investments of time, expertise and money.
 To protect the public sector interest in the event of robust revenue generation, some concession agreements can include a revenue-sharing provision between the private partner and public sector if revenues exceed certain specified thresholds or metrics.

 With availability payment DBFOM concessions, the project’s revenue risk is retained by the public sector sponsor.
 The sponsor pledges availability payments to compensate the concessionaire for its role in designing, constructing, operating, and maintaining the facility for a set time period during which it receives a predictable, fixed set of income.
 Availability payments are often used for projects that are not tolled or for which project revenues are not expected to cover debt service costs.
 Payments owed to the concessionaire may be secured by a revenue pledge or subject to appropriations.
 Availability payment P3 concessions are also likely to involve private equity, federal credit assistance, and commercial debt.